-Caring for yourself when you care for someone with a disability.
+Caring for yourself when you care for someone with disability.

 Looking after yourself can often be the last thing on your mind when you have multiple responsibilities.
-If you care for someone with a disability, taking time out for you can bring about feelings of guilt, especially if you are also juggling work or other family commitments.
+If you care for someone with disability, taking time out for you can bring about feelings of guilt, especially if you are also juggling work or other family commitments.

-However, the importance of looking after your mental and physical health is that it will improve your overall wellbeing and make it easier to look after others.
+However, looking after your mental and physical health can improve your overall wellbeing and make it easier to look after others.